contractautomataproject/ContractAutomataLib/README.md

 visit of the tree, where sub-trees rooted in products non-valid in A are pruned.
 It is known that validity of a product of an FMCA implies validity of all its super-products.
-Given the FMCA depicted in FigureÂ [fig:architecture]  and the products in phi, the products valid in the FMCA are `p1` and `p2` only.
+Given the FMCA depicted in Figure [fig:architecture]  and the products in phi, the products valid in the FMCA are `p1` and `p2` only.

 **Computing Canonical Products** Canonical products are those characterising the whole service product line.
 All other services of the given family can be obtained by refinement of some canonical product.
-Canonical products are all valid â€œtopâ€� products of the given partial order, quotiented by their set of forbidden features.
-FMCAT allows to identify all canoniFigureÂ [fig:architecture]cal products from an FMCA and its products.
+Canonical products are all valid “top” products of the given partial order, quotiented by their set of forbidden features.
+FMCAT allows to identify all canoniFigure [fig:architecture]cal products from an FMCA and its products.
 In the above example, `p1` is the only canonical product of the service product line.
 Indeed, the orchestration of `p2` is contained into the one of `p1`.